daniman123/yew-app/README.md

 and the name of the speaker or guide.
 `MeditationDataBuilder` is a builder for `MeditationData`.
 It provides a way to construct a `MeditationData` instance with optional fields.

+log_meditation.rs:
+`log_meditation_data` logs meditation data into the database.
+This function takes in meditation data parameters, constructs a MeditationData object using the MeditationDataBuilder, and then attempts to write this data to the database using the DatabaseManager.
+If the construction of the MeditationData object fails, it does nothing.